Semicolonstartingtexts/conversationhubstandards/outline.md

 Interfacing System Commands

-Make a rule..., Remove the rule/rules..., Set a preference…, Set … initiation to/as…, Set … confirmation to…, Set … messaging confirmation to… Alias… as…, Clear … preferences for…, Clear … consent for…
+Make a rule..., Remove the rule/rules..., Set a preference…, Set … initiation to/as…, Set … confirmation to…, Alias… as…, Clear … preferences for…, Clear … consent for…

 Declaring System Commands